Frequently Asked Questions

 What do you charge for samples?

 Currently, our samples are free and ship for free.
-In general, we limit samples to six (6) per order and reserve the right to deny requests for free samples.
+In general, we limit samples to six (6) per order between box purchases.
+We reserve the right to deny requests for free samples.

 How does shipping work?